uros7251/uros7251.github.io/docs/_posts/2023-08-02-Fourier-analysis.md

 ## Fourier transform

 The Fourier transform can be seen as a formula for determining the spectrum of arbitrary functions, including non-periodic ones, relying on the assumption that non-periodic functions can be represented as the limit value of periodic ones with a period tending to infinity.
-Given that frequency and period are inversely proportional, it is true that the fundamental frequency tends to zero.
+Given that frequency and period are inversely proportional, the fundamental frequency tends to zero.
 This means that the spectrum will become more and more dense with the growth of the period and in the limiting case it will tend towards the continuum (although it will never really be a continuum just as the infinitesimal never reaches zero, the essence is a limiting process).
 Accordingly, from now on we will talk about the spectral density so that the infinitesimal frequency interval around $\omega$ has the weight $\hat{f}_{\omega}(\omega)d\omega$.
 Therefore, converting the sum into a Riemann integral, we write the function as:

 $$f(t) = \int_{-\infty}^{\infty}\hat{f}_{\omega}(\omega)e^{i\omega t}d\omega$$